Science is built up of facts, as a house is with stones. But a collection of facts is no more a science than a heap of stones is a house.

 My goal is simple.
 It is a complete understanding of the universe, why it is as it is and why it exists at all.

 — Stephen Hawking

-All GCSE students are taught by three specialist teachers in Biology, Chemistry and Physics.
+All GCSE students are taught by three separate teachers in Biology, Chemistry and Physics.
 There are a range of different Science qualifications on offer which allows us to cater the curriculum to the individual needs of our students:

 At Key Stage Four we are following the AQA suite of courses.

 Students take Biology, Chemistry and Physics as three separate GCSEs in accelerated groups.
 This option is recommended for the most able students.

 Just over half of our students study Combined Science (Trilogy) GCSE in Year 10, and are broadly set according to their expected tier of entry.

 Both separate & combined science are formally assessed through a series of exam papers at the end of Year 11, however more frequent topic tests are carried out in lessons to provide ongoing feedback of knowledge progression.

 I do not know what I may appear to the world; but to myself I seem to have been only like a boy playing on the seashore, and diverting myself in now and then finding of a smoother pebble or a prettier shell than ordinary, whilst the great ocean of truth lay all undiscovered before me.

 Biology, Chemistry and Physics are all popular subjects at Key Stage 5.
 Year 12 students are able to choose at least one of these Science subjects at AS level.
 Our students follow the OCR specification in Biology and Chemistry and Edexcel specification for Physics.
 We also offer the Level 3 BTEC Applied Science course as an option for students.